 - The Program

-Our Aquatic Resources Program [AR] uses an interdisciplinary approach that allows students to understand today’s important water resource issues, how water permeates our lives, shapes our world and sustains living organisms.
+The Aquatic Resources Program [AR] uses an interdisciplinary approach - combining natural and social science perspectives - to motivate student engagement and foster understanding of important water resource issues, how water permeates our lives, shapes our world and sustains living organisms.

-The Aquatic Resources Program consists of 7 departments:
+The Aquatic Resources Program consists of 7 participating departments at StFX:

 - March is ACADEMIC ADVISING MONTH: discuss your course selections, your degree pattern, get help with your Declaration of Major form, and more ..

 AR Program Planning sheets [your degree on one page]

 Declaration of Major forms: BA or BSc [2nd year students]

 - Student opportunities: international exchange, service learning, workshops, conferences, etc.